naderio/rerpc/README.md

 ## Goals

-- enable writing a function once and eb able to call with library, HTTP and Socket.IO
+- enable writing a function once and call it with dedicated library, HTTP request and/or Socket.IO event
 - simplify function invocation interface by mean of `async/await` and ES2015 `Proxy`
 - stay simple:
   - do not create and manage transport connection, even in frontend